Humanity’s Core Problem

 God is love, but there is, sadly, an impenetrable and unscalable wall between us and His love.
 God is not the builder of this wall; we are, each and every one of us.
 Human beings have a natural tendency to stay away from the true God.
 From the very outset of our creation, we have sought every way imaginable to satisfy a natural instinct for our loneliness, lostness, our sense of something or someone who is greater than ourselves.
 We create gods who we think will give us peace, philosophies that will give us meaning, and/or leaders who will give us strength and security.
 But due to our naturally errant, selfish, and sinful minds, we are incapable, on our own, to discover the true God, who loves us.

 Still, we are amazingly intelligent creatures.
 Our desire for greatness has no bounds.
 We can adapt to our environment, build remarkable structures, discover ways to prolong our lives, capture the resources of our earth to better our living standards, be philosophical, build kingdoms to our glory, destroy our greatest institutions, the most important being the traditional family, learn how to kill each other in the most creative ways, while we seek for medicines that will help us to live longer and longer—oh, the desire to cheat death.
 Whatever greatness we have, our selfishness manipulates it toward self-destructive ends.
 A world (a life) without God is a world (a life) without lasting peace, joy, kindness, patience and hope.
-Instead, it is a world (a life) of endless pursuit for the virtues of life that end in empty theisms, polytheisms, monarchism, deism (God has deserted us), earth worship, philosophical communism and socialism, atheism, progressivism, all of which lead humanity to some form of dictatorship that is always a very bad replacement for God.
+Instead, it is a world (a life) of an endless pursuit for the virtues of life that end in empty theisms, polytheisms, monarchism, deism (God has deserted us), earth worship, philosophical communism and socialism, atheism, progressivism, all of which lead humanity to some form of dictatorship that is always a very bad replacement for God.

 Human wisdom and philosophy promises life and fulfillment, but will ultimately end with sadness, captivity, and death.
 This is the end result of human effort apart from its Creator.
 The only end for humankind is one of complete devastation and destruction, that is, death (Romans 3:23, 5:12, 6:23, 14:23).
 In our present state or condition, someone or some creature (a lamb, etc.) has to die so that others may live.
-“There is a way that seems right to a man, but its end is the way of death” (Proverbs 14:12, see Proverbs 12:15a and Romans 6:21).
+“There is a way that seems right to man, but its end is the way of death” (Proverbs 14:12, see Proverbs 12:15a and Romans 6:21).
 The fact is that humankind cannot resolve its death problem; it just tries to find ways to delay death or to get there more comfortably.
 In the end, each individual has to face the God of love, justice and righteousness (Jeremiah 9:23-24) whom they ignored, side-stepped, spurned, rejected.

 Pointedly stated, there is no human pathway, scheme, or solution that can evade or escape death.
 Terrifyingly, there is also no divine way to resolve humanity’s journey towards death, for even God demands death as the judgment for the selfish and sinful rejection of His love and grace.
 Death is inevitable.
 Someone or everyone must die!

 Humanity is unique among all the creatures that God created.
-Unlike the others, each human being is an eternal being, a being or soul who has a conscience or mind that can determine right from wrong.
+Unlike the others, each human being is an eternal being, a being or a soul who has a conscience or mind that can determine right from wrong.
 In other words, each human being, born into this world, is an image or likeness of God.
 This gives each person the ability to relate to God, to know Him personally.
 It also means that we, like God, are eternal beings.
 Therefore, death, for human beings, can be both physical and spiritual.
 Not only will each person most certainly lose his physical life, he or she will also die spiritually, the difference being that we each die once physically, but spiritually we live forever in a state of death, permanently separated from our Creator for eternity.
 “It is appointed for men to die once (physical death) and after this comes judgment” (spiritual death, Hebrews 9:27, see also Genesis 3:19).

 God’s Temporary Solution